Dynamic enhancement of conductance in fractional quantum Hall constriction

+\underline{\textit{Choice of $\mathcal{V}(|x-x'|)$}}: (1) First, we investigate a point-like interaction, i.e., $\mathcal{V}(|x-x'|)=\delta(x-x')$, to establish a basic framework for our investigation.
+The $\Tilde{G}$ matrix can be formulated by following the plasmon scattering approach discussed in the previous section.

-For a junction of $\nu_{1}=\nu_{2}=1$, $|\Tilde{g}_{ij}(\omega)|$ does not attain a value beyond 1 (see fig.~\ref{fig:AC_response}(a, b)).
-A junction of $\nu_{1} = 1$ and $\nu_{2}=1/3$ QH edge states, which already shows an enhanced transmitted current in the DC limit $(|\Tilde{g}_{21}(\omega = 0)| = 3/2)$, in the presence of only intra-layer interaction $\alpha$ ($\beta,\gamma =0$), the AC current amplitude does not go beyond its DC limit, i.e., $|\Tilde{g}_{21}(\omega)| \leq 3/2$ (as shown in fig.~\ref{fig:AC_response}(c)).
-However, in the presence of inter-layer interaction ($\beta, \gamma \neq 0$), when the current is excited along the $\nu = 1$ incoming edge, the transmitted current amplitude may even go beyond its DC limit, resulting in a maximum gain, $g_{\nu_1=1,\nu_2=1/3}(\omega)= \sqrt 3$, at resonant frequencies (see fig.~\ref{fig:AC_response}(d)).
-The excess current beyond unit amplitude is compensated by the displacement current in the capacitive coupled ambient gate.
-Hence, this provides a basic setup to realize a step-up AC transformer with higher efficiency as compared to its DC counterpart in a QPC geometry.
-Also, in the large $`L$' limit, in the finite frequency regime, the gain is almost always larger than the DC bound of $3/2$ and both the real and imaginary part of $\Tilde{g}_{21}(\omega)$ contributes significantly(see fig.~\ref{fig:AC_response}(f) for the real part).
+For a junction of $\nu_{1} = 1$ and $\nu_{2}=1/3$, which already shows an enhanced transmitted current in the DC limit $(|\Tilde{g}_{21}(\omega = 0)| = 3/2)$, in the presence of only intraedge interaction ($\beta,\gamma =0$), the AC current amplitude does not go beyond its DC limit, i.e., $|\Tilde{g}_{21}(\omega)| \leq 3/2$ (as shown in fig.~\ref{fig:AC_response}(a)).
+However, in the presence of interedge interaction ($\beta, \gamma \neq 0$), when the current is excited along the $\nu = 1$ incoming edge, the transmitted current amplitude may even go beyond its DC limit, resulting in a maximum gain, $g_{\nu_1=1,\nu_2=1/3}(\omega)= \sqrt 3$, at resonant frequencies (see fig.~\ref{fig:AC_response}(b)).
+At these magic frequencies, the reflectance vanishes.
+The excess current beyond unit amplitude is compensated by the displacement current in the capacitive-coupled ambient gate.
+Hence, this provides a basic setup to realize a step-up AC transformer with higher efficiency as compared to its DC counterpart in a QPC geometry.\\ (2) For the long-range interaction, the screened Coulomb potential, $\mathcal{V}(|x-x'|)=\frac{e^{-\eta |x-x'|}}{|x-x'|}$ (where $1/\eta$ represents the range of interaction), characterizes the interaction among all electrons within a finite length $L$.
+This formulation is primarily motivated by Ref.[\onlinecite{Cohen_four_quadrant,cohen2024}] and the $\eta$ parameter, which is fitted from these experiments, has a value of 12.34 (see supplemental material).
+The profile for $\Tilde{g}_{21}(\omega)$ shows an enhancement beyond the DC limit for lower frequencies (see fig.~\ref{fig:AC_response}(c)).